kampsy/pygwizo/CONTRIBUTING.md

-## Contributing to pgwizo
+## Contributing to Pygwizo

-pygwizo is an open source project.
+Pygwizo is an open source project.

 ## Contributing code
 Please make sure you clearly explain why your patches or feature should be pulled.